Kineara/tarkov-api/README.md

 // return specific quest details
 ```

-# Relations
+# Model Relations
+- trader
 	- One trader has many trader-levels

+- traderLevel
-- One trader-level belongs_to trader
+	- One trader-level belongs to trader

+- One trader-level has many trader-level-items
 - One trader-level has many items, through trader-level-items
 - One item has many trader-levels, through trader-level-items